-I was later chastised for telling Keith I was pregnant through a text message.
+Keith later gave me a hard time for telling him I was pregnant through a text message.
 Who knew that he of all people would have wanted some grand, romantic gesture informing him of our pregnancy?
 He knew I was taking the test that day.
 It was the day the nurse from Dr. H’s office told me to take the test.
-Just as she had told me when to do everything else.
+Just as she had told us when to do everything else.

 I started seeing Dr. H at the Women’s Institute in August of 2002.
-I had been diagnosed with endometriosis the previous fall, but the gynecologist who did the initial surgery did not remove what was there as I thought he was going to do.
-I was in a great deal of pain and really getting frustrated.
+I had been diagnosed with endometriosis the previous fall and was in a great deal of pain and really getting frustrated.
 As far as doctors go, it was love at first visit with Dr. H. My first appointment with him wasn’t like other doctor visits.
 Instead of being taken straight to an exam room, our initial meeting was held in his office.
 I’ll never forget the first words out of his mouth after he introduced himself.

 “I can’t imagine the pain you’re in.”